daiolupo/project-journal/journal.md

 ### What I completed today

 I worked on some draft version wireframes for the Ruach Elohim website.
+Completed the home or landing page and about pages in photoshop.

 ### Any issues preventing you from progressing